Pharm.D. Students

 2008: 2 students were delayed: 1 for academic reasons, 1 for medical reasons

-The NAPLEX and the MPJE exams are critical outcome measures that help School leadership assess relative competency performance against benchmarks.
+The NAPLEX exam is a critical measure that helps School leadership assess our student’s relative competency performance against national benchmarks.

 * Revised NAPLEX blueprint occurred in 2021 – click here for details of the change.